 Johor Bahru has an impressive master plan.
 But will it ever be realized?

-Indeed, Johor Bahru does share many similarities with Shenzhen.
+Indeed, Johor Bahru does share similarities with Shenzhen.
 Like its Chinese counterpart next to Hong Kong, Johor Bahru’s location within driving distance of Singapore puts it at a unique advantage.

 Everything from amusement parks, to universities, to offices and (of course) residential property are popping up.
 Rich Chinese and Singaporeans are lured into purchasing real estate for all of the reasons stated above.